A new 'life changing' app for disabled train users

 The app is called Passenger Assist and will allow users to create a profile, amend and cancel bookings and provide staff with live information – at the moment it can take up to 40 minutes on the phone.

 Mrs Wafula-Strike, from Essex, who won compensation after wetting herself on a train when the disabled toilet was ‘out of order’ said “Although passenger assistance usually works, I’ve had awful experiences when it has failed so it’s great to see the rail industry addressing this and planning to change and improve for the benefit of disabled people.”

 If all the trials are successful, the Passenger Assist app could allow commuters to travel with more confidence.
-If you'd like to find out more about the trail then please click here.

 Tell us about your experience as a commuter.
 Do you think this app is a good idea?
 We’d love to hear your view.